recipe/secretsweeper/README.md

 ## Getting involved

 🌱 Contributions are always welcome – whether it’s a bug report, a small fix, or a big idea.
 If something here sparks your curiosity, jump in and help shape it.
 Open an issue or a pull request – even small contributions make a difference.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for how to set up a development environment and run the tests.

 ## License